 In 2013, Governor Jan Brewer signed the SB 1421 - Stock Epinephrine Law.
 This legislation allows schools to purchase, store, and administer epinephrine auto-injectors.
-This medication can be safely given by trained school personnel to anyone who experiences sudden anaphylaxis (a severe allergic reaction) while at school on campus.
-When quickly given, epinephrine may be life-saving.
+This medication can be safely given by trained school personnel to anyone who experiences sudden anaphylaxis while at school on campus.
+When quickly given, epinephrine may be lifesaving.